Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: Effects of disorder on polariton formation

-We first investigate the effects of spectral disorder on medium size systems with an open array of $N=5$ cavities with $M=3$ emitters per cavity on the localization and polaritonicity of the eigenstates of Eq.~\ref{eq:HEFFH}.
-Figure \ref{fig:5x3smallJ} again explores the regime where cavity QED dominates the photon hopping $J/g = 0.1$.
-For vanishing spectral disorder, the eigenspectrum has the shape resembling the features of Figure \ref{fig:nondisordered-eigenspectrum}: two highly polaritonic delocalized CCA bands with $N=5$ states and $N(M-1)=10$ highly localized subradiant states, suitably characterized by the polaritonic and nodal participation ratio values.
-For moderate disorder, the polaritonic properties of eigenstates are maintained, while the nodal delocalization somewhat decreases for polaritonic band states.
-The degeneracy of the subradiant states is lifted and the spectral gaps diminish with strong disorder, which is usually considered a cutoff for cavity protection.
-Most states become highly localized and the subradiant states gain a cavity component, as quantified by the increase of the $P_P$ value.
-Regimes with an increasing rate of photon hopping to cavity QED interaction are detailed in the Appendix.
+We investigate the effects of spectral disorder on large-scale TCHM systems with an open array of $N=5$ cavities with $M=3$ emitters per cavity on the localization and polaritonicity of the eigenstates of Eq.~\ref{eq:HEFFH}.
+In this section we set $\omega_{c,n}=\omega_c$ and $g_{n,m}=g$.
+Figure \ref{fig:5x3smallJ} explores the regime where cavity QED dominates the photon hopping $J/g = 0.1$.
+For vanishing spectral disorder, $\epsilon$, the eigenspectrum has the shape resembling the features of Figure \ref{fig:nondisordered-eigenspectrum}: two highly polaritonic delocalized CCA bands with $N=5$ states and $N(M-1)=10$ highly localized subradiant states, suitably characterized by the polaritonic and nodal participation ratio values.
+For moderate disorder, the polaritonic properties of eigenstates are maintained, while the nodal localization somewhat increases for polaritonic band states.
+The degeneracy of the subradiant states is lifted and the spectral gaps diminish as we move into the strong disorder regime wherein $\Delta \approx g_M$, which is usually considered a cutoff for cavity protection.
+Most states become highly localized, demonstrated by the significant drop in $P_N$ value and the subradiant states gain a cavity component, as quantified by the increase of the $P_P$ value.
 While similar trends can be observed, the main difference is seen in the reduction of the number of polaritonic states in the CCA bands as the wavefunction obtains a higher cavity-like character.

 This brings us to look into the formation of a polaritonic state in spectrally disordered CCA QED as a function of an increasing $J/g$ ratio.
-Figure~\ref{fig:5x3PcontJ} shows the polaritonicity and localization of the lowest energy eigenstate for an increasing $J/g$ ratio.
+Figure~\ref{fig:5x3PcontJ} shows the polaritonicity and localization of the lowest energy eigenstate.